BioPhoton/ngRe/AvoidReactiveProgramming.md

 - If we want to **leverage** reactive programming we have to **subscribe as late as possible**, i. e. in the template.

-As a last thing to mention here is a thing that I discover a lot when I consult projects is mixing the styles.
+As the last thing to mention here is a thing that I discover a lot when I consult projects is mixing the styles.
 Until now I saw plenty of them and It was always a mess.

-So as a suggestion from my side try to avoid mixing stales as good as possible.
+So as a suggestion from my side tries to avoid mixing stales as good as possible.

 ![](https://github.com/BioPhoton/ngRe/raw/master/mix-styles.png "Mixing Styles")